mijnog/cybersec-notes/README.md

 ---

 ### Bug Bounty Platforms
-Think you’re ready to face the real world?
-These platforms connect security researchers with companies looking to improve their security.
+These platforms connect hackers with companies looking to improve their security.

 - #### [HackerOne](https://www.hackerone.com/)
   A well-known platform for participating in bug bounties and helping secure real-world applications.